shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

   extension field to add some items for multi-package platform
 - If we keep using existing OE SDK implementaion, it means OE SDK need to update once Intel change verification collateral defintion
+- Retrieving and parsing endorsements logic would increase verifier's TCB

 So with option 2, OE SDK don't need to maintain the complex SGX collateral retrieving & parsing logic, also OE SDK don't care about SGX collateral change, because DCAP QVL will handle it.